LCSW vs. MFT: What’s the Difference?

 Licensing

-The final step for LCSWs and MFTs is to become licensed.
+The final step for LCSWs and LMFTs is to become licensed.
 Every state requires MFTs to have a license to practice.
 The qualifications for licensure are a master’s degree and between 2,000 and 4,000 hours of post-degree clinical training.
 Therapists also need to pass a state-recognized exam and typically need to meet annual continuing education requirements, which vary by state, to earn a license.
 The most popular license is the licensed marriage and family therapist (LMFT) license.
-Some states require MFTs to have direct contact with clients to get their license.
-Check out our guide on MFT programs by state to learn more.
+Some states require LMFTs to have direct contact with clients to get their license.
+Check out our guide on LMFT programs by state to learn more.

 Clinical social workers need to be licensed in every state, and some states require licensure or certification for nonclinical social workers as well.
-The qualifications for licensure are a master’s in social work and a minimum of two years (or between 2,000 and 4,000 hours) of clinical training , as well as passing a clinical exam.
+The qualifications for licensure are a master’s in social work and a minimum of two years (or between 2,000 and 4,000 hours) of clinical training, as well as passing a clinical exam.
 LCSWs also need to earn continuing education credits to maintain their license in most states.
-Once licensed, social workers will have the opportunity to work in a variety of settings, as well as open up their own practice as a licensed independent social worker (lisw).
+Once licensed, social workers will have the opportunity to work in a variety of settings, as well as open up their own practice as a licensed independent social worker (LISW).

 Though each state has its own licensing requirements, transferring a license between states is possible.
 The requirements for LCSWs are relatively uniform, so transferring is generally simpler, with little to no additional requirements.
-MFT requirements tend to vary between states, so transferring may entail completing additional training hours; passing an exam; or fulfilling other requirements, such as a background check.
+LMFT requirements tend to vary between states, so transferring may entail completing additional training hours; passing an exam; or fulfilling other requirements, such as a background check.

 LCSW